-This particular section of this course (FOUN3100) will be in HYBRID format which means that most of the course material, including lectures (videos) and other things, will be on Blackboard.
-Most of the time, assignments in the course will be conducted and submitted on a week to week basis online via Blackboard.
-Most of the time you will attend lectures and discussion boards online from week to week but you will watch the material and take online assessments at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines.
-The lectures are accessible 24/7.
+This particular section of this course (FOUN3100) will be in HYBRID format which means that most of the course material, including lectures (videos) and other things, will be on Canvas.
+Most of the time, assignments in the course will be conducted and submitted on a week to week basis online via Canvas.
+Most of the time you will attend lectures and discussion boards online from week to week but you will watch the material and take online assessments at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines (always on Monday evenings 11:59pm except for the final project).
+The lectures and readings are accessible 24/7.